MuvvalaKaran/CoRL/README.md

 ## Introduction

-Autonomous systems are gradually becoming ubiquitous.
-Beyond simply demonstrating these systems, it is becoming increasingly important to pro- vide guarantees that they behave safely and reliably.
+<div align="center"> Autonomous systems are gradually becoming ubiquitous.
+Beyond simply
+demonstrating these systems, it is becoming increasingly important to pro- vide guarantees that they behave safely and reliably.
 We can leverage methods developed from the Formal methods community to synthesize con-